gameplaycolor/gameplaycolor/README.md

 If you just want to play Game Play, you can find it online at [https://gameplaycolor.com](https://gameplaycolor.com).

 **Note:** Game Play Color is no longer under active feature development—now that emulators are permitted on the App Store, there are many more fully featured alternatives, including the fabulous [Delta](https://apps.apple.com/app/delta-game-emulator/id1048524688).
-Issues with the current functionality are still being tracked and I'll do my best to keep the basic functionality working.
+Issues with the current functionality are still being tracked and I'll do my best to keep the lights on.

 ## Dependencies